Johnson faces calls to clarify tipping point for further Covid curbs

 Across England as a whole, 18,829 NHS staff at acute hospital trusts were absent due to reasons relating to coronavirus on December 19, up 54% from 12,240 a week earlier and up 51% from 12,508 at the start of the month, according to the data from NHS England.

-In London, a total of 3,874 NHS staff at acute trusts were absent for Covid reasons on December 19, more than double the number a week earlier (1,540) and more than three times the number at the start of the month (1,174).
+In London, 3,874 NHS staff at acute trusts were absent for Covid reasons on December 19, more than double the number a week earlier (1,540) and more than three times the number at the start of the month (1,174).

-The total includes staff who were ill with Covid or who were having to self-isolate.
+The total included staff who were ill with Covid or who were having to self-isolate.

-Chris Hopson chief executive of NHS Providers, said the service is preparing to expand capacity in case a “surge” of healthcare is needed but will be able to manage increased hospital cases.
+Chris Hopson chief executive of NHS Providers, said the service is preparing to expand capacity in case a “surge” of healthcare is needed, but it will be able to manage increased hospital cases.

-The news comes as Boris Johnson has been facing calls to outline his post-Christmas Covid strategy for England as Northern Ireland, Wales and Scotland have all announced new restrictions to tackle the Omicron variant.
+The news comes as Boris Johnson has been facing calls to outline his post-Christmas Covid strategy for England, with leaders in Northern Ireland, Wales and Scotland having all announced new restrictions to tackle the Omicron variant.

-Labour has called for “more clarity” from the Government on its plans – with Lucy Powell, shadow secretary of state for digital, culture, media and sport, claiming Mr Johnson is unable to make calls on Covid data because he has “lost authority with the public”.
+Labour has called for “more clarity” from the Government on its plans, with Lucy Powell, the shadow secretary of state for digital, culture, media and sport, claiming Mr Johnson is unable to make calls on Covid data because he has “lost authority with the public”.

+Health Secretary Sajid Javid acknowledged that staff absences due to Covid are adding to pressures on the NHS but said the easing of self-isolation rules will help.

+He also said there will be no further announcements on restrictions in England before Christmas.

 In other developments: